body dysmorphia vs me: realities, tips and resources

 It’s fun to work on your body (in a healthy way) and be excited about seeing progress.
 BUT it’s also fun to love the way it looks already and work towards what you want it to look like (again, in a healthy way.)

-So how do you do that?
 Do things that make you feel positive about your body.

 Take photos of yourself when you’re feeling good about your body.
 And look back at them when you’re not feeling your best.
 It can remind you of the good days and when you’re feeling positive about how you look.
 It can also reinforce the idea that our bodies are always changing, and how you’re feeling right now may not be how you always feel.